Design-based theory for Lasso adjustment in randomized block experiments and rerandomized experiments: Simulation

 \section{Simulation}

-This section describes the simulation studies performed to examine the finite sample performance of the proposed methods.
-We set the sample size as $n=200$ and $500$.
-We consider three scenarios of blocking: many small blocks (MS, with $n_{[m]}=10$ and $M=20$ or 50), a few large blocks (FL, with $n_{[m]}=100$ or 250 and $M=2$), and hybrid blocks (MS+FL, with $n_{[m]}^S=10$, $M^S=10$ or 20, $n_{[m]}^L=50$ or 150, and $M^L=2$, where the subscripts ``S'' and ``L'' denote small and large blocks, respectively).
-The potential outcomes are generated as

-where $\xr_i$ is generated from a $p$-dimensional multivariate normal distribution $N(0,\Sigma)$ with $\Sigma_{ij}=\rho^{|i-j|}$; the first $s$ elements of $\bz{z}$ are generated from the $t_3$ distribution, and the remaining elements are zero; and $\e_i(z)$ is generated from a normal distribution with a mean of zero and variance of $\sigma^2$ such that the signal-to-noise ratio equals 10.
+This section describes simulation studies performed to examine the finite-sample performance of the proposed methods.
+We set the sample size as $n=300$ and $600$.
+We consider four types of blocks: two large coarse blocks with $n_{[m]}=150$ or 300 and $M=2$, many small coarse blocks with $n_{[m]}=10$ and $M=30$ or 60, hybrid coarse blocks with $n_{[m]}^S=10$, $M^S=10$ or 20, $n_{[m]}^L=100$ or 200, and $M^L=2$, where the superscripts ``S'' and ``L'' denote small and large blocks, respectively, and many triplet fine blocks with $n_{[m]}=3$ and $M=100$ or 200.
+For the first three types of blocks, we consider equal propensity scores with $\emt$ equal to $0.5$ and unequal propensity scores with $\emt$ evenly spaced in values between 0.3 and 0.7.
+For the last type of block, we set $\emt$ to be $2/3$ or evenly spaced in values between 0.3 and 0.7.
+The number of treated units in each block is equal to $\mathrm{round}(\emt n_{[m]})$.
+We also consider a scenario without blocking and set $n_1 = \sum_{i=1}^{n} Z_i = 0.5 n$.
+The potential outcomes are generated as follows: $Y_i(z)=(B_i/M)^{2z+1}+\xr_i^\T \bz{z}-2\xr_{bc,i}^\T \bz{z} + \e_i(z)$, $i=1,...,n$, $z = 0, 1$, where $\xr_i$ is generated from a $p$-dimensional multivariate normal distribution $N(0,\Sigma)$ with $\Sigma_{ij}=\rho^{|i-j|}$, $\xr_{bc,i}$ is generated by centering $\xr_i$ in each block, the first $s$ elements of $\bz{z}$ are generated from the uniform distribution on $[0,1]$, the remaining elements are zero, and $\e_i(z)$ is generated from a normal distribution with a mean of zero and variance of $\sigma^2$ such that the signal-to-noise ratio is equal to 5.
 We set $p=400$, $s=10$, and $\rho=0.6$.
 The potential outcomes and covariates are generated once and then kept fixed.

-We consider six designs: complete randomization (block = no, rerand = no), rerandomization (block = no, rerand = yes), and stratified randomization/rerandomization with equal/unequal propensity scores (block = eq/uneq, rerand = no/yes).
-We set $\wr_i$ as the first $k=4$ dimensions of $\xr_i$ and $p_a=0.001$ for rerandomization.
-The propensity scores $\emt$'s are equal to $0.5$ or evenly spaced in value between 0.3 and 0.7.
-For each design, we consider the difference-in-means estimator (unadj) and two Lasso-adjusted estimators $\htl$ and $\htlt$ for equal/unequal propensity scores, respectively.
-We use the R package ``glmnet'' to fit the solution path of the Lasso.
-We choose the tuning parameter in the Lasso via 10-fold cross-validation (the number of the selected covariates is set to be less than $n/3$).
-We replicate the randomization/rerandomization 1000 times to evaluate the repeated sampling properties.